 Right to Assign, Relocate and Remove

-The University reserves the right to make assignments of space, to authorize or deny room and roommate changes, to consolidate vacancies, and to require a student to move from one room or on-campus residence hall to another.
+The University reserves the right to make assignments of space, to authorize or deny room and roommate changes, to consolidate vacancies, and to require a student to move from one room or Campus Housing residence hall to another.
 A student’s past conduct record as a resident or involvement with law enforcement agencies may cause their application for housing to be denied or canceled, prior to its beginning date and may cause their housing to be relocated or cancelled, at the cost of the student, during the assignment period.
 Should you have a specific request, it must be included on the original application.
 Students who desire to room together should file applications together.

 Single parents under twenty-one (21) years of age are eligible to live in University Tower Apartments if space is available.
 The standard semester single occupant rate will apply and the parent will be required to participate in the apartment meal plan.
 All other families are assigned to Med-Dent Apartments on the Health Sciences Campus.